 About the Resort

 A truly world-class location in the heart of the Austrian Alps, the St Anton piste map is renowned for its superb slopes as much as its breathtaking and traditional Tyrolean scenery.
 With something for everyone, St Anton’s bustling après ski is a great choice.
-Getting to St Anton When you’re considering travelling
+Let’s Talk Skiing in St Anton The St

 The St Anton piste map is split into two main ski areas, with three more areas that you can reach by bus; all covered by your St Anton lift pass for Ski Arlberg.
 Read More…

 A great benefit of choosing St Anton is its extensive list of places to stay.
 St Anton ski accommodation has something for all budgets.
 Read More…

 For St Anton weather-wise, it sees on average 3.7 snow days per week.
 With an average of 36cm of snowfall per week, you’ll find the best month to enjoy the ski slopes of St Anton is January Read More…

 So many people rate St Anton as their number one choice of ski resort, and it’s not hard to see why.
 Originally seen as the ‘cradle of skiing’, the Arlberg was the location of the first ski club and ski school.
 Read More…